wudejian789/Attention-Seq2Seq-Chatbot-by-Pytorch1.0.1/README.md

 >Q  A
 >...

 Every line is a question and a answer with a '\t' split.
+The corpus comes from [https://github.com/codemayq/chinese_chatbot_corpus](https://github.com/codemayq/chinese_chatbot_corpus), you can get larger corpus from this Github.
+Thanks very much for the corpus summarized and processed by the author.
 ## 2.3 How to train your model
 First you need to create a Seq2Seq object.
 ```python